Quantum tomography of three-qubit generalized Werner states: Results and analysis

 As already indicated, for $\eta=1$, the quantum state \eqref{w4} corresponds to the GHZ state.
 Since $\ket{GHZ}$ plays a crucial role in quantum information theory, it appears justifiable to consider this special case separately.
 In \figref{reconstruction}, one finds, in the left-hand side column, the reconstructed state for three selected ensemble sizes.
 In the case of $\mathcal{N} = 1\,000$ and $\mathcal{N} = 100$, we present only the real part of the estimated density matrix because the imaginary part is negligible.
 For $\mathcal{N} = 10$, we visualize both real and imaginary parts to show inaccuracies of state estimation in this scenario.
 Similarly, in the right-hand side column of \figref{reconstruction}, one has the results of applying the QST framework to the W state.

 First, for $\mathcal{N} = 1\,000$, we notice that both $\ket{GHZ}$ and $\ket{W}$ can be accurately reconstructed by the framework.
 The fidelity between $\ket{GHZ}$ and its estimate is $0.9934$.
 For $\ket{W}$ the overlap equals $0.9997$.
-This confirms that the framework is efficient not only for three-qubit generalized Werner states but also for the W state which features a different kind of entanglement.
+This proves that the framework is efficient not only for three-qubit generalized Werner states but also for the W state, which features a different kind of entanglement.
+The result is in line with the above analysis and confirms that the ensemble size $\mathcal{N} = 1\,000$ guarantees perfect accuracy of state reconstruction.

 If $\mathcal{N} = 100$, one can spot minor flaws in the results of state estimation.
 It can be expressed numerically by the quantum fidelity, which equals $0.9540$ for the GHZ state estimation and $0.9682$ in the case of the W state.
+One can notice that the accuracy of the framework is slightly better for the W state.

-Finally, if $\mathcal{N} = 10$, we notice a considerable amount of errors in the reconstructed states.
+Finally, if $\mathcal{N} = 10$, we observe a considerable amount of errors in the reconstructed states.
 In particular, the state tomography of $\ket{GHZ}$ yields the fidelity equal $0.8216$.
-Errors are noticeable not only in the real part of the reconstructed density matrix but also in the imaginary which should be flat.
+Errors are noticeable not only in the real part of the reconstructed density matrix but also in the imaginary part, which should be flat.
 It appears that the Poisson noise is less detrimental for W state estimation, which results in the fidelity: $0.9424$.
-To conclude, we can state that the framework seems more robust against the Poisson noise if is applied to the W state reconstruction rather than the GHZ state.
+To conclude, we can state that the framework seems more robust against the Poisson noise if it is applied to the W state reconstruction rather than the GHZ state.